35percent/11tystarter/src/posts/2014-06-30-aylesbury-estate-compulsory-purchase-order.md

 title: "Aylesbury estate - 42 more residents face Compulsory Purchase"
 date: 2014-06-30
 image: img/cpoinquiry2.png
+description: More CPO acquisitions on the Aylesbury estate - who are the new homes being built for then?
 ---
 In China homeowners who stand in the way of new developments can refuse compensation if they are prepared to stay put in ['nail houses'](http://www.theguardian.com/cities/gallery/2014/apr/15/china-nail-houses-in-pictures-property-development).
 In Britain homeowners don't have that option - sooner or later they would have to accept whatever is offered, as the leaseholders on Southwark's Aylesbury estate are finding out.